theQRL/documentation/docs/Wallet/qrl-wallet.md

 - Built securely using [Meteor](https://www.meteor.com/), [Semantic UI](https://semantic-ui.com/), [NodeJS](https://nodejs.org/en/) and [Electron](https://electronjs.org/)
 - All secure XMSS operations are run in a web assembly compiled version of [qrllib](https://github.com/theQRL/qrllib) locally in your browser
 - Keys stay in the memory space of the XMSS object, which is destroyed the moment you close the wallet, browser window
-- Code is all open source and can be found at https://github.com/theqrl/
+- Code is all open source, [3rd party audited](https://github.com/theQRL/audits) and can be found at https://github.com/theqrl/

 [<Image img={require('./assets/img/desktop/desktopWallet.png')} quality="85"/>](https://github.com/theQRL/qrl-wallet/releases/latest)